Embracing and adapting to a changing landscape is not easy unless you know the rules to play by.

 - Chunk and curate content to make learning relevant.

 - Make knowledge easily accessible.
-Learners should have the freedom to define the “place and pace” of the learning.
+Learners should have the freedom to define the “place and pace” of learning.

 - Empower learners to carve their own learning paths.
 Create a design and put in place a technological framework that lets learners explore, find, and “pull” the solutions towards them instead of you thrusting (pushing) the learning down their throats.
 For instance, allow learners to skip learning modules that they don’t want to take.
 Read more: The Rapid Rise of Learning Pathways